yuzhangbit/wiki_barebone/README.md

 ## Install
-Run install script in the repo.
+Run the install script in the repo.
 This install script has only been tested on ubuntu 14.04 LTS and 16.04 LTS.
 ```bash
 git clone https://github.com/yuzhangbit/wiki-Barebone.git
 cd wiki-Barebone
 ```
-If it is your first time to install this, please run commands below.
+If it is your first time to install dependencies, please run commands below.
 ```bash
 bash install.bash  # install dependencies
 bash setup.bash    # set up the autostart service